spaship/spaship/packages/cli/README.md

 <!-- commandsstop -->

-# spashiprc & SPAship environments
+# SPAship environments & .spashiprc

 _(As a rule of thumb, spaship.yaml files are consumed by the SPAship API, whereas spashiprc files are consumed by the CLI)_